sharath2243/QALEARN/README.md

   - `GET`, `POST`, `PATCH`, `DELETE`, `HEAD`.
 ---
 ### 📅 Day 13 to day 16 - Summary
-- experimented button's behaviour on `demoqa.com`.
+- Experimented button's behaviour on `demoqa.com`.
 - implemeted `@pytest.mark.smoke`, and it was unrecognisable then solved the issue by introduicng `pytest.ini`. (config file).
 - Implemented **flaky test handling** using `@pytest.mark.flaky`.
 - Resolved test instability caused by dynamic ads using: